Ritz-Carlton Yacht Collection Cruises: Ships, Experience, How To Book

 Bottom line

 Ritz-Carlton Yacht Collection is Marriott’s entry into the cruising world, at least through a licensing agreement.
-One ship has now been sailing for a bit over a year, while the next ship should start sailing in the coming months.
+The company has grown at a fast pace, and now has three ships.
 This seems like an all-around very luxurious experience, and I’m definitely intrigued.

 What do you make of Ritz-Carlton Yacht Collection?